rogerdahl/bashrc/README.md

 * In addition to describing the order in which the scripts are sourced, the leading two digits also describe categories, as follows:

-- `00 - 09` - Settings and basic utils
+- `00 - 09` - Reserved for local use
+- `10 - 19` - Basic settings and utilities useful in both interactive shell and scripts
 - `30 - 39` - Set up development and build environments
 - `60 - 69` - Shortcuts and convenience commands for working in the shell
 - `80 - 89` - GUI related scripting / automation
-- `90 - 99` - Reserved for local setup tasks
+- `90 - 99` - Reserved for local use

+.
+Can be sourced independently with `. .util.sh`.

 # Features